Board of Directors

 She received a Bachelor of Science degree in Education with a dual major in Dance and History at Southwest Texas State University and a Master’s Degree in Library and Information Science from the University of Texas at Austin.

-Other organizations she volunteers for are Breast Cancer Resource Center, several dog rescue groups and 10,000 Villages (a free trade store).
+Other organizations she volunteers for are the Breast Cancer Resource Center, and several dog rescue groups.

-Suzie joined Scare for a Cure in 2012, the year of Summer Camp Massacre.
-She has worked at Scare as an assistant manager for FX, Props, and the Art Dept, and currently serves on the Board of Directors as Operations Manager.
-She loves being a part of the Scare family, and is thankful for the opportunities that Scare gives her to support the Breast Cancer Resource Centers of Texas and give back to the local community.
+Suzie joined Scare for a Cure in 2012.
+She serves on the Board of Directors as Operations Manager, is Manager of the Box, (tools & supply inventory) & is the Manager for FX.
+In the past, she has been an Assistant Manager for Props & the Art Dept., before discovering her passion for working with Special FX.
+She loves being a part of the Scare family, & is thankful for the opportunities that Scare gives her to support the Breast Cancer Resource Center and give back to her local community.

 Ray Anne Evans